-- Air pollution removal: in particular ozone, nitrogen dioxide and sulphur dioxide by large street trees and other vegetation - Microclimate regulation: trees provide shade and vegetation and waterway areas reduce the heat island effect; trees also keep cities warmer in winter by blocking wind and reducing wind speed - Flood regulation: wetlands and other vegetated areas can store large quantities of water and slow water movement thus reducing flood damage - Noise abatement: vegetation belts act as barriers for traffic noise along roads - Water filtration: wetlands remove sediments, nutrients and other contaminants from water - Carbon sequestration: urban trees remove carbon dioxide from the air and act as a sink by storing carbon in their biomass; Rockdale's wetlands are also carbon sinks because they remove carbon dioxide from the atmosphere and store it in the soil carbon pool (Rockdaale City Council 2014)
+- Air pollution removal: in particular ozone, nitrogen dioxide and sulphur dioxide by large street trees and other vegetation - Community's health and well-being (Kardan, 2015) - Microclimate regulation: trees provide shade and vegetation and waterway areas reduce the heat island effect (Soleckia, 2005); trees also keep cities warmer in winter by blocking wind and reducing wind speed (Department for Environment, Food and Rural Affairs, 2011) - Flood regulation: wetlands and other vegetated areas can store large quantities of water and slow water movement thus reducing flood damage - Noise abatement: vegetation belts act as barriers for traffic noise along roads - Water filtration: wetlands remove sediments, nutrients and other contaminants from water - Carbon sequestration: urban trees remove carbon dioxide from the air and act as a sink by storing carbon in their biomass; Rockdale's wetlands are also carbon sinks because they remove carbon dioxide from the atmosphere and store it in the soil carbon pool (Rockdale City Council 2014)

-Many of the 'values' attributable to the natural areas would be considered to be intangible values, with no direct monetary value able to be attributed to them.
+Many of the 'values' attributable to the natural areas would until recently have been considered to be intangible values, with no direct monetary value able to be attributed to them.
 These 'values' are provided by the species within these natural areas providing opportunities for scientific knowledge, cultural and environmental ties to the past, recreational and leisure opportunities for the community and environmental and aesthetic buffering.